THE IRISH DIVORCE ACT

 (v) the division of the proceeds.

-s.19 (4) Periodical payments to a spouse out of the proceeds of sale shall cease on the death or remarriage of that spouse, except for any arrears due.
+s.19 (4) Maintenance to a spouse out of the proceeds of sale shall cease on the death or remarriage of that spouse, except for any arrears due.

-s.19 (5) The court must take note of representations by anyone other than the spouse who has an interest in the property or the proceeds of sale.
+s.19 (5) The court must take note of representations by anyone other than the spouse who has an interest in the property or the sale proceeds.

 s.19 (6) This section does not apply to a family home where a divorced spouse ordinarily lives with her new spouse.